fac-17/My-Body-Back-Project/MBBP Research Transgender People.md

 :space_invader: to :gem: Sad enough that they downvoted this chain of comments!

 I'd love to learn more about CS fundamentals, in any case. :)

 ---

+:gem: to :space_invader: Tons of ways to learn those!
+I used the YouTube channel zooce to help me through my Data structures and algorithms classes, and there are tons of other channels dedicated to CS concepts!
+Learned most of it online and was tested on it in school like most of college lmao.
+It’s good knowledge to have, but not super common for me to use it these days.

+---